krober10nd/firedrake/docs/source/download.rst

 rest of your system and assumes that it will be both the only Python installation and the only supplier of any dependent packages.
-Anaconda will install compilers and MPI compiler wrappers and put its compilers right at the top of your `PATH`.
-This is a problem because Firedrake builds and installs its own MPI, which Firedrake keeps isolated from the rest of your system through virtual environments.
-When installed on a platform with Anaconda, Firedrake can inadvertently try to link to the Anaconda installation of MPI, which causes problems.
+Anaconda will install compilers and MPI compiler wrappers and put its compilers right at the top of your ``PATH``.
+This is a problem because Firedrake needs to build and use its own MPI.
+(We keep our MPI isolated from the rest of your system through virtual environments.)
+When installed on a platform with Anaconda, Firedrake can accidentally try to link to the incompatible Anaconda installation of MPI.

-There are three ways around this.
-First, you can remove Anaconda.
+There are three ways to work around this problem.

+1. Remove Anaconda entirely.
-Second, you can modify your `PATH` environment variable to remove any traces of Anaconda, then install Firedrake.
-You can then re-enable Anaconda with a shell script that will add the relevant directories back onto your path.
-Finally, you can use a tool like pyenv_.
+2. Modify your ``PATH`` environment variable to remove any traces of Anaconda, then install Firedrake.
+If you need Anaconda later, you can re-enable it with a shell script that will add those directories back onto your path.
+3. Use a tool like pyenv_, which makes it possible to switch between different versions of Python on a per-terminal session or per- directory basis.

 **MacOS system Python.** The official MacOS installer on the Python website does not have a working SSL by default.
 A working SSL is